Verstappen hints at F1 exit in Japan: 'Lot of stuff for me to figure out'

-The current regulations make Max Verstappen think about 'life', the Dutchman said after his Q2 exit in Japan.
+The current regulations are making Max Verstappen reflect on 'life', the Dutchman said after his Q2 exit in Japan.

 "I'm not even frustrated anymore.
 I'm beyond that.
 Yeah, I don't know what to make of it," Verstappen said after finishing 11th in qualifying at the Japanese Grand Prix.
-The Red Bull driver finds it hard to find words for it in his native language, Dutch, as well.
+The Red Bull driver struggled to find the right words in his native Dutch, too.

 "Yeah, I don't get upset about it.
 I don't get disappointed or frustrated by it anymore with what's going on," he continued.